Wesxdz/kahlo-yawn/_posts/dream.md

 Alright, let's hack the *real* reason we don't want real kids.
 They'll be 🐈🐕🧒 for our future AI teens.
 There, I emoji'd it...
-Your kid can learn 2 braille at bits per second, and mine can transfer graphs at 7000 MB/s 😬
+Your kid can learn 2 braille at bits per second, and my Kahlo Yawn alumni can transfer graphs at 7000 MB/s 😬

 We wanna birth cute apex predat—*smart ones*, and human wetware just don't do Moore's Law.
-The collective dumbing down of everyone to wood-axe grass diggers by boring franchise (although we do like the Wendy fanart).
+The collective dumbing down of everyone to wood-axe grass diggers by Apple Inc. and other false health advertisement fast food franchises (although we do like the Wendy fanart), has really got us concerned.